 -

-The summer months allow boats to cross the breathtaking Jökulsárlón glacier lagoon: Iceland’s deepest lake, on the island’s south-eastern shore.
+The summer months allow boats to cross the breathtaking Jökulsárlón glacier lagoon: Iceland's deepest lake, on the island's south-eastern shore.
 Scattered with icebergs and brimming with birdlife such as Arctic terns, this is an experience that glitters with otherworldly magic on such bright days.
-Your private Zodiac tour will allow you to get right up close, and presents sensational opportunities for photography enthusiasts.
-This part of Iceland is a beacon for nature lovers – and with a single glance out of any window at the Fosshotel Glacier Lagoon, the reason is quite apparent.
+This part of Iceland is a beacon for nature lovers and photography enthusiasts.
 Mossy and often snow-capped hills rise in one direction, while atmospherically misty grass plains extend in the other.
-Behind the hotel’s dark, sloping wood-panelled exterior are brightly lit rooms with a pared-back modern touch.
+Your private tour will end at Skálakot - as much boutique hotel as a seventh-generation family-run horse breeding farm.
+Its 14 bedrooms are in fact an extension of the farmhouse the family lives in, with its rooms and suites blending a homely welcome with 20th-century design.
+Besides incredible ocean and mountain views, its fine dining restaurant focuses on fresh local ingredients.

 -